A Victorian in Parkdale Becomes a Scandinavian Chalet

 Photography by Arnaud Marthouret

-(The project was completed while we were called The Practice of Everyday Design)
+Note: This project was completed while we were called The Practice of Everyday Design

 When they first saw their house in 2013, the homeowners fell in love with its proportions, and its face.
 They were immediately drawn to the red brick, 1900s bay-and-gable facade, and it was the one thing the couple knew they wanted to keep.
 The Parkdale cottage-small, stained-glass front porch belied the larger square footage and the big yard out back.